Stipend & Incentives for Rural Practice

 If the recipient does not complete their rotation, they must refund to TRP all money received for that step.

 - Approved recipient’s commitment begins with a rural or urban underserved rotation.
-Documented mileage and/or housing expenses may be reimbursed as directed by TRP.
-Upon completion of the rotation the recipient will decide whether or not to pursue a rural practice.
-If they choose not to practice in a rural area their obligation ends at this point.
+Documented mileage and/or housing expenses for those who relocate for their rotation may be reimbursed as directed by TRP.
+Upon completion of the rotation the recipient will decide whether or not to pursue a rural/underserved practice.
+If they choose not to practice in a rural/underserved area their obligation ends at this point.
 They will be sent a survey to identify the factors that influenced their decision.

 - If the recipient is hired by a TRP-approved practice site and remains at that practice site for one year they will receive $7,500 at the end of that first year.